cirpote/AgriColMap/README.md

   * the heading error magnitude
   * the ID number for storing the resulting transform

-In this case, we are registering the soybean third row, with an initial scale error magnitude of 10%, an traslational error magnitude of 2.5 metres, an heading error magnitude of 5 degrees, and an ID of 2.
+In this case, we are registering the third row of the soybean dataset with an initial scale error magnitude of 10%, an traslational error magnitude of 2.5 metres, an heading error magnitude of 5 degrees, and an ID of 2.